-Routine competence assessments require to perform to check the competence of clinical staff.
+Routine competence assessments are required to be performed to check the competence of clinical staff.

-But still, the medical research unit expecting more precise clinical research data to evaluate the efficacy of genetic testing, as the success of the IVF technique to treat the infertility issue in endometriosis.
+But still, the medical research unit expects more precise clinical research data to evaluate the efficacy of genetic testing, as the success of the IVF technique to treat the infertility issue in endometriosis.

 Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
 He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
 He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
 He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).